-Strategy: After School Program

-Minutes added to school year: 540
+Strategy: After School Program Minutes added to school year: 540

-School site will establish "Professional Development Thursday" on the third Thursday of each month to provide opportunities for professional development and collegial conversations.
-Teachers will share best practices for instruction in the core instructional areas, effective utilization of the gradual release model, as an instructional tool, data disaggregation to drive instruction, differentiated instruction, professional learning communities will take place and additional topics based on school need will be addressed.
+School site will establish Professional Learning Communities based on review of the Deliberate Practice Growth Target documents and review of teacher response to the Professional Development Needs Survey.
+PLCs will develop there own meeting calendar to be approved by the PF Liaison.
+Some of the topics to be reviewed in the PLC will be to share best practices for instruction in the core instructional areas, effective utilization of the gradual release model, as an instructional tool, data disaggregation to drive instruction, differentiated instruction, professional learning communities will take place and additional topics based on school need will be addressed.

-Professional Development Thursdays will be implemented to help keep the teachers of Campbell Drive K-8 informed of the best practices in education as we strive to become masters of the Florida Standards
+Professional Development through PLCs will be implemented to help keep the teachers of Campbell Drive K-8 informed of the best practices in education as we strive to become masters of the Florida Standards

-Teacher collaboration, planning and professional development
+• Teacher collaboration, planning and professional development